 According to Article 20(1) L 344/1976, the birth of a child must be declared within 10 days to the Registry Office of the municipality where the child was born.
 The required documents for this declaration are: a doctor’s or midwife’s verification of the birth; and the residence permit of at least one of the parents.
 A deferred statement is accepted by the registrar but the parent must pay a fee of up to €100 in such a case.

 A marriage must be declared within 40 days at the Registry Office of the municipality where it took place; otherwise the spouses must pay a fee of up to €100.
 In order to get legally married in Greece, the parties must provide a birth certificate and a certificate of celibacy from their countries of origin.
-For recognised refugees, due to the disruption of ties with their country of origin, the Ministry of Interior has issued general orders to the municipalities to substitute the abovementioned documents with an affidavit of the interested party.
+For recognised refugees, due to the disruption of ties with their country of origin, the Ministry of Interiors has issued general orders to the municipalities to substitute the abovementioned documents with an affidavit of the interested party.
 However, asylum seekers and beneficiaries of subsidiary protection are still required to present such documentation which is extremely difficult to obtain, and face obstacles which undermine the effective enjoyment of the right to marriage and the right to family life.

 Civil registration affects the enjoyment of certain rights of beneficiaries of international protection.
-For instance, a birth certificate or a marriage certificate are required to prove family ties in order to be recognised as a family member of a beneficiary of international protection and to be granted a similar residence permit according to Article 24 PD 141/2013 (see Status and Rights of Family Members).
+For instance, a birth certificate or a marriage certificate are required to prove family ties in order to be recognised as a family member of a beneficiary of international protection and to be granted a similar residence permit according to Article 24 IPA (see Status and Rights of Family Members).

 In practice, the main difficulties faced by beneficiaries with regard to civil registration are the language barrier and the absence of interpreters at the Registration Offices of the municipalities.
 This lack leads to errors in birth or marriage certificates, which are difficult to correct and require a court order.